-He brings more than 25 years of procurement, management and operations experience in both the private and public sectors.
-Clients call Tom when they need an experienced Procurement Executive to help them navigate complex procurements, harness financial and technical innovation, reduce costs and accelerate project delivery.
+He brings more than 25 years of procurement, management and operations experience.
+He specializes in assisting public sector clients harness innovation and operational efficiency to reduce costs and accelerate project delivery.

-Over the last 15 years, Mr. Kness has focused exclusively on complex government procurements with a combined value of more than $13B, including successfully leading the procurement teams to secure private development consortiums to: replace the Central Terminal Building at La Guardia Airport; convert the City of Ottawa’s bus line to its first light-rail train; double the size of the University of California Merced’s Campus and, modernize the State of Michigan’s freeway lighting system.
+Over the last 15 years, Mr. Kness has focused exclusively on complex government procurements with a combined value of more than $13B, including successfully leading the procurement teams to secure private development consortiums to: replace the Central Terminal Building at La Guardia Airport; convert the City of Ottawa’s bus line to its first light-rail train; and, modernize the State of Michigan’s freeway lighting system.

 As a Purchasing Manager in the private sector, Mr. Kness was responsible for global sourcing of $60M in raw materials, capital infrastructure and MRO for two chemical manufacturing facilities.
 Tom also led the effort to achieve ISO 9000-2000 Certification.